 The chicken tajine with preserved lemon and olives is famous in Morocco.
 Before starting to cook this dish, you could prepare special ingredients: meat, vegetables, and spices.
 Marinate the chicken by putting the chicken in the spice rub and coat the chicken with a spice mixture.
 Let the chicken sit for two hours in the spices.
 By spice rub, we mean the mixture of many spices; grounded ginger; salt; paprika; ground black pepper; Saffron; finely chopped parsley and coriander; chopped garlic; lemon juice; preserved lemons; and olive oil.
 Saffron is what makes this tagine special and delicious.

 The preparation of the tagine begins by heating the olive oil in a tagine.
 This olive oil will help in making a large sauce in the tagine.
-Then, add the chopped onions over medium heat until the onions softened and golden.
+Then, add the chopped onions over medium heat until the onions are softened and golden.
 We sprinkle a little salt and ground black pepper over the onions.
 Add the chicken pieces skin-side down, fry for a few minutes on each side, and cover rub them with the remaining spices.
-Add the olives, reduce the heat, and cook twice hours.
+Add the olives, reduce the heat, and cook twice an hour.
 Garnish the tagine with candied lemon and a mixture of parsley and coriander and leave it to simmer for another fifteen minutes.
 This tagine is served with Moroccan bread and a salad of fruits or vegetables.
 This kind of tagine translates the deep Moroccan gastronomy.

 Tagine of meat with peas and bottoms artichokes